Dublin Community Clean-Up 2023 took place on World Earth Day, April 22nd and was proudly supported by the four Dublin

 Dublin Community Clean Up Day 2022

-The Dublin Community Clean-up 2021 took place on from the 11th to the 19th locations all around the capital.
+The Dublin Community Clean-up 2022 took place on from the 10th to the 18th of September at locations all around the capital.

 This event was a perfect occasion to commend and highlight the vast year-round work being carried out by volunteer groups such as Tidy Towns, Residents groups, Youth groups and various voluntary organisations from across Dublin.